DrDaveTurner/HPC-User/episodes/performance-concepts.md

 is hand-optimized for each processor.

 ### Fortran

+For the 10x10 matrix size there are 3 matrices having 100 elements each needing 8 bytes storage, so storing all 3 matrices requires only 2.4 kB of memory.
+Everything fits entirely in L1 cache, so a block optimized algorithm from an optimized matrix multiply isn't really needed.
+For the 100x100 matrix size, 240 kB is needed to store all 3 matrices so they will fit entirely in L2 cache, but not L1 cache.
+We therefore expect a significant improvement by using an optimized matrix multiply function.
+For the 1000x1000 matrix size, we need 24 MB to store all 3 matrices so it will reside in L3 cache.
+An optimized matrix multiply function should speed up this run by substantially more.
+An optimized matrix multiply routine however can go far beyond just block optimizing the algorithm so that it reuses data in L1 cache though.
+There are also computational optimizations that allow for many multiply-add operations to occur in the same clock cycle, which is called vectorization.

 For a 1000x1000 matrix I got 1.2 seconds for the raw Fortran code when compiling with -O3 optimization.